 Mrs Daffodil, despite her eponymous name, is not a gardener.
 She relies on the staff to provide cut flowers for the House and vegetables for the kitchen without any tiresome discussion of loams, mulches, or insects.
 And despite growing up in the country, she never had the leisure to make a study of decorative botany, complete with those albums of pressed ferns and watercolor studies of wildflowers which seem to form so necessary a part of the education of young ladies.
 Handicapped as she is by her lack of botanical knowledge, Mrs Daffodil can only hazard a guess as to some of the species of flowers included in this display and whether they are real or artificial.
 This is of interest because frequently the “language of flowers” was used to reinforce the sentiments of the bereaved.
 Forget-me-nots are an obvious example.
 Pansies/pensees for “thoughts,” are another.
 It would be an interesting exercise to unravel the puzzle, if puzzle there is: rather like working a funereal-themed crossword or acrostic.

 Mrs Daffodil does recognize carnations, lilies, forget-me-nots, and pansies in the photograph.
 It is possible there are dahlias and anemones as well.
 The garland of white roses and leaves, bleeding hearts, and ivy seems obviously artificial.
-If any of gardeners among you can identify these blossoms, Mrs Daffodil would be delighted to bow to your superior knowledge.
+If any gardeners among her readers can identify these blossoms, Mrs Daffodil would be delighted to bow to their superior knowledge.
 A click on the photograph will enlarge it.
 The back of the photograph is marked S.P.
 Tresize, Photographer, Granville, Ohio.
-[Granville is a town in Licking County, just over 30 miles from Columbus, Ohio.
-It is home to Denison University.]
+[Granville is a town in Licking County, Ohio, just over 30 miles from Columbus, Ohio, U.S.A. ]

 While Mrs. Daffodil has seen photographs of floral arrangements in symbolic and sentimental shapes such as anchors and crosses, sometimes labeled with a word (“MAMA”) or a motto (“AT REST”) spelled out in flowers, this is the first time she has seen the entire name written in foliage.
 Mrs Daffodil will not make the expected and vulgar pun about corpses being “planted.”

-This photograph is included in The Victorian Book of the Dead, by Chris Woodyard, a collection of primary sources about the popular culture of Victorian death and mourning, available at the website in the link or at online retailers.
+This photograph is included in The Victorian Book of the Dead, by Chris Woodyard, a collection of primary sources about the popular culture of Victorian death and mourning, also available in for “Kindle,” which Mrs Daffodil understands is an “electronic book,” (whatever that may be) but which suggests tearing pages from an antiquated novel to light the stove.

 Mrs Daffodil invites you to join her on the curiously named “Face-book,” where you will find a feast of fashion hints, fads and fancies, and historical anecdotes